Newstead Gasworks: History

 The Newstead Gasworks was established in 1887, as the second Brisbane gasworks.
 The surviving Newstead Gasworks No.2 gasholder (remnants) and guide framing was erected at that time and was probably moved from the original gas works site at Petrie Bight where it was erected in 1873.

 From 1861 to 1864, Brisbane's population more than doubled, to 12,551.
 In the mid-1860s, Brisbane's infrastructure blossomed, with construction of the first cross-river bridge, a new Brisbane Town Hall, a vastly improved water supply and its first gasworks.
 Commercial gas supply originated in London in 1812, Sydney in 1841 and Melbourne in 1856.

 The Brisbane Municipal Council was anxious to provide street lighting, for which gas was seen as the only feasible system.
 Earlier in the decade, the Colonial Government, supposedly for health reasons, refused permission for the Council to establish a gasworks on a site at Petrie's Bight.
 On the same site, however, in 1864, the Government authorised private enterprise to establish this new public utility.
 Central to these decisions was the Minister for Lands and Works, Arthur Macalister, then at the epicentre of friction between the Government and the Brisbane Council, friction which has erupted on several occasions ever since.

 One of the founding directors of the Company in 1864 was Lewis Adolphus Bernays, secretary for the first 37 years, and eventually a board member, of the (Brisbane) Board of Waterworks.
-Bernays, also listed in Who's Who from 1851-1905, was prominent in a number of Queensland organisations including the Acclimatisation Society, and held the position of clerk of the Queensland Legislative Assembly.
+Bernays, also listed in Who's Who from 1851 to 1905, was prominent in a number of Queensland organisations including the Acclimatisation Society, and held the position of clerk of the Queensland Legislative Assembly.

 Brisbane Gas Company production started at Petrie Bight in November 1865.
 The streets of Brisbane were lit.
 Soon after, however, council's arrears of payment resulted in its gas being turned off, with the streets plunged back into darkness.
 The streets remained unlit until the council's (and the colony's) financial situation had recovered sufficiently, in 1870.
 By 1873, the boot was on the other foot.
 The council's cash flow had recovered, but gas flow could not satisfy demand.
 The Company duly solved the problem by installing another, larger (No.2) gasholder (probably known then as a gasometer).

 The 81-year-long association of the Cowlishaw family with the board of the company also started in 1873.
 James Cowlishaw, later the Hon.
 James Cowlishaw, Member of the Queensland Legislative Council, an architect, was chairman for 41 years.
 He served on the board for 45 years.
 His brother George Cowlishaw also served on the board for 28 years from 1884.
 James Cowlishaw was succeeded in the chair by his son Thomas Owen Cowlishaw, who served for 34 years until 1954.
 A fourth Cowlishaw, George Owen Cowlishaw, was involved with the Company in 1939.